 - Nightly Game Films, Movies, XBOX Tournament, and Talent Shows

 - Premier Turf in addition to Grass Fields

 - State of the Art Indoor Facilities in Case of Rain & Where Daily Futsal Games/Training Will Take Place

-- All Participants receive a Detailed Evaluation (Strengths & Weaknesses)
+- All Participants receive a Detailed Evaluation (so that they have a list of Strengths & Weaknesses)

 - Individual Attention Focusing on Skill Development

-- Nationally Ranked Dining Services (All You Can Eat) and Exceptionally Clean Air Conditioned Dorms
+- Nationally Ranked Dining Services (All You Can Eat) and Exceptionally Clean and above all Air Conditioned Dorms

 - Full Time Campus Security